 Password: Same as Control Panel Password

-Destination URL: optional and can be left blank; used for a redirection after the site is successfully deployed
+Destination URL: optional and can be left blank; for visiting the site after successful deployment

-After entering the connection information, click Validate Connection.
-If there is a check mark and the project has no database, click Save.
 If there is a database, click Next to set up the connection string.
+If not, click Finish.

 and provide the error in case Web Management Service needs to be manually restarted.